-Foundation Front: Member newspapers can run a free 15-part series on Indiana history to mark the state's bicentennial in 2016.
-Page 3 he U.S. Postal Service, frustrated with lack of congressional action to improve its financial position, announced this summer that it would implement the next round of 80-plus plant consolidations.
+Foundation Front: Postal Update: Tap into Member newspapers can safeguards and tips from run a free 15-part series the National Newspaper on Indiana history to mark Association to maximize the state's bicentennial in postal delivery of print 2016.
+Page 3 products.
+Page 5

-Postal Update: Tap into safeguards and tips from the National Newspaper Association to maximize postal delivery of print products.
-Page 5 Legal Q&A: Sub-groups of governing bodies' sub-committees can have closed meetings.
-Page 6 Key Points: 'It's always been that way' isn't an excuse for avoiding required transparency in government.
+Legal Q&A: Sub-groups of governing bodies' sub-committees can have closed meetings.
+Page 6

+Key Points: 'It's always been that way' isn't an excuse for avoiding required transparency in government.
 Page 8